Frequently Asked Questions

-Will I be required to do any pre-work prior to the start of the program?
+Will I be required to do any preparation prior to the start of the program?

-Depending on level of experience with coding coming in, some online pre-work may be required.
+Depending on level of experience with coding coming into the program, some online preparation may be required.
 During the application process we will provide additional information on how to prepare.

 How much time outside of the classroom should I expect to dedicate to the program?

-This depends on your level of experience.
-In our current program, learners who had little to no coding and development experience are spending 10-20 hours outside the classroom each week working on program materials.
+This can vary quite a bit.
+It depends on your level of experience.
+In our current program, learners who had little to no coding and development experience who are successful are spending 10-20 hours outside the classroom each week working on program materials.
 More experienced developers, are not requiring as much time but are taking additional time to build new skills.
-Expect this program to be a full-time commitment for the six months.
+Expect this program to be a full-time commitment for the full six months.

-What languages, frameworks and subjects do you cover?
+What languages, frameworks and topics do you cover?

-What opportunities are there to connect with the hiring partners you list?
+What opportunities are there to connect with the hiring partners you list on your website?